How Accurate Are Your Fitness Trackers?

 Participants wanted — What does the study involve?

-The Oxford Wearable Sensors Light, ECG, Activity and SleeP validation study — The OxSLEAP Study — is recruiting volunteers aged 18 to 30 years living in the Oxford area to help evaluate a range of devices.
+The Oxford Wearable Sensors Light, ECG, Activity and SleeP validation study — The OxSLEAP Study — is recruiting volunteers aged 18 to 30 years inclusive living in the Oxfordshire area to help evaluate a range of devices.

 If you choose participate, we will ask you to wear several devices across four nights and three days: